akhileshkrsingh1/Next_word_predictor/README.md

 # FAQ Processing using Tokenization

-This project uses TensorFlow's `Tokenizer` from the `tensorflow.keras.preprocessing.text` module to tokenize and process the FAQs for a course.
+This project uses TensorFlow's `Tokenizer` from the `tensorflow.keras.preprocessing.text` module to tokenize and process the FAQs for a course

 ## Table of Contents
 - [Project Description](#project-description)